-Thanks to so many white elements on its busy dial, the black and white bezel doesn’t seem so overcrowded and even makes the watch look more like an instrument from a real cockpit.
-Even though a simple 12-hour second time-zone scale would probably have done a much better job here, I have a strong hunch that some of my readers may feel different (I mean, they -and probably you personally- spent at least half a minute of their life to google it,) so I probably have to stop whining about the damned bezel and get down to business of actually reviewing the watch.
+Thanks to so many white elements on its busy dial, the black and white bezel aren’t so overcrowded and even makes the watch look more like an instrument from a real cockpit.
+Even though a simple 12-hour second time-zone scale would probably have done a much better job here, I have a strong hunch that some of my readers may feel different (I mean, they -and probably you personally- spent at least half a minute of their life to google it,) so I probably have to stop whining about the damned bezel and get down to business of actually reviewing the chronograph.

-As you can see, the watch is still offered in a relatively oversized case of 43 millimeters: not too much by modern standards although its thickness of close to 16 millimeters coupled with massive stainless steel bracelet may make the timekeeper not particularly comfortable to wear with certain kinds of dress.
-Also, tipping the scales at more than half a pound (246 grams, to be more precise,) you may find this gadget a bit too heavy if your idea of a well-spent evening doesn’t include 60 minutes of heavy lifting in a gym.
+As you can see, the T-Navigator Automatic Chronograph is still offered in a relatively oversized case of 43 millimeters: not too much by modern standards although its thickness of close to 16 millimeters coupled with massive stainless steel bracelet may make the timekeeper not particularly comfortable to wear with certain kinds of dress.
+Also, tipping the scales at more than half a pound (246 grams, to be more precise,) you may find this gadget a bit too heavy if your idea of a well-spent evening doesn’t include 60 minutes of the heavy lifting in a gym.

 From the point of view of usability, I don’t see any serious flaw here: the crown is easy to operate and the chronograph push-pieces are comfortable and actually pleasant to use.
 Readability, too, won’t cause you any issues if you are used to the concept of a chronograph watch.

 Like the new Tissot Seastar 1000 (ref.
 T066.427.17.057.00) automatic diver, the new T-Navigator chronograph is powered by the new ETA caliber C01.211 self-winding movement: a relatively new mechanism that will gradually replace the more expensive ETA 7750 and the less reliable combination of ETA 2824 + Chronograph module from relatively affordable wristwatches manufactured by the Swatch Group.